python/cpython/Doc/reference/compound_stmts.rst

 from a function that handled an exception.

 .. index::
-   keyword: else
+   pair: keyword; else
-   statement: return
+   pair: statement; return
-   statement: break
+   pair: statement; break
-   statement: continue
+   pair: statement; continue

 The optional :keyword:`!else` clause is executed if the control flow leaves the :keyword:`try` suite, no exception was raised, and no :keyword:`return`,